readthedocs/readthedocs.org/docs/install.rst

 First, obtain Python_ and virtualenv_ if you do not already have them.
 Using a virtual environment will make the installation easier, and will help to avoid clutter in your system-wide libraries.
-You will also need Git_ in order to clone the repository and texlive-latex-base_ texlive-latex-recommended_ (debian) packages for PDF generating.
+You will also need Git_ in order to clone the repository and texlive-latex-base_ texlive-latex-recommended_ texlive-fonts-recommended_ and texlive-latex-extra_ (debian) packages for PDF generating.

 .. _Python: http://www.python.org/